f4des/Lambda_Templates/Redis/README.md

 Lambda function for testing redis connectivity.
 Will display the IP of the Redis instance as perceived from the Lambda before attempting to open a connection to the cluster.
-If connection successful at a socket then will attempt to connect using a redis client.
+If connection successful at a socket level then will attempt to connect using a redis client.